Trauma & PTSD

 - Heightened arousal and reactivity: irritability, aggression, hypervigilence, self-destructive, problems concentrating, sleep disturbances

 One of the most well-researched approaches is known as Eye Movement Desensitization and Reprocessing (EMDR).
-EMDR has been demonstrated to work very well in treating PTSD.
-Because of it’s effectiveness, it is one of the approaches I value and use often.
+EMDR has been shown to work very well in treating PTSD.
+Because of it’s effectiveness, it is one of the approaches we value and use.

-Another evidence-based treatment approach I use frequently with PTSD is called neurofeedback (NF).
-NF helps to train the brain to regulate itself better.
+Another evidence-based treatment approach we use is called neurofeedback.
+Neurofeedback helps to train the brain to regulate itself better.
 And since many of the symptoms of PTSD result from a dysregulated nervous system, it can be very effective restoring overall balance.